-Individuals may purchase a Special Borrowers Card with borrowing privileges for the Frances Loeb Library at the service desk, Monday – Friday, 9am-6pm, for a fee of $250 per year, or $100 for four months.
-GSD alumni may obtain privileges for half price ($125 per year or $50 for four months).
+Individuals may purchase a Special Borrowers Card with borrowing privileges for the Frances Loeb Library for a fee of $250 per year, or $100 for four months.
 The following documentation is required when purchasing a Frances Loeb Library Special Borrower card:

 - valid photo ID card AND a letter from the reference librarian of your university or public library stating that the specific library materials needed are not available elsewhere.
-A Special Borrowers picture ID will be issued by the ID office.
+A Special Borrower picture ID will be issued by the ID office.
 This card is nontransferable and valid only at the Frances Loeb Library in the Graduate School of Design.
-Borrowing privileges at the Frances Loeb Library will not transfer to other Harvard Libraries.
-To borrow from other Harvard Libraries, you will need to purchase privileges from those libraries.
+Borrowing privileges at the Frances Loeb Library will not transfer to other Harvard libraries.
+To borrow from other Harvard libraries, you will need to purchase privileges for those libraries.

 - Special borrowers do not have remote access to licensed electronic resources

 To apply for a Faculty Research Assistant (proxy) card, fill out the Application for Research Assistant Library Borrower's Card and ask your faculty sponsor to sign the form.
 Once completed bring it to the Harvard Library Privileges office in Widener Library.

 MIT Reciprocal Borrowers should fill out the online form http://libraries.mit.edu/borrow/non-mit-access/harvard/hcl/.
 You will then receive an email with instructions for how to get the Special Borrower card.

 The total holdings of all libraries at the university numbers over 12.5 million volumes.
 A map and guide to the major Harvard University libraries is available at the Loeb Library service desk.